r-lib/actions/examples/README.md

 ## Re-build README.md every day

 This example automatically re-builds the README.md from README.Rmd every day and opens a PR with the changes (if any).
+It needs further testing.

 ``` yaml
 on: